Alaska47/HackTheVote-2016-Writeups/README.md

 # HackTheVote-2016-Writeups
-4theplot's writeups for the 2016 Hack The Vote CTF
+Team 4theplot's writeups for the 2016 Hack The Vote CTF